-- Surge: Phenomenon of instability which takes place at low flow which involves entire system including not only the compressor but also the group of components traversed by the fluid upstream & downstream of it.
+Surge: Phenomenon of instability which takes place at low flow which involves the entire system including not only the compressor but also the group of components traversed by the fluid upstream & downstream of it.
 Surge is characterized by intense and rapid flow and pressure fluctuation throughout the system and is generally associated with stall involving one or more compressor stages.
 This phenomenon generally accompanied by strong noise and violent vibrations which can severely damage the machine involved

 Capacity Control is used for the following:

 - To optimize fuel/power efficiency